Close

 Offshore UK Marine Protected Areas

-Currently only four of the UK’s 76 marine protected areas are protected from destructive bottom-trawling and dredging.
+Only four of the UK’s 76 marine protected areas are actually protected from destructive fishing.
+Our aim is to secure genuine protection for them all

-The UK has 76 offshore marine protected areas which cover a total area of 261,543km2.
-However, only four of them are currently protected from destructive bottom-trawling and dredging.
-The rest are currently “paper parks” with almost no management, because of an unresolved conflict between European fisheries policy and conservation law.
-Blue Marine is working to ensure that these vital offshore marine protected areas are given the protection that they require, starting with the Dogger Bank.
+The UK has 76 offshore marine protected areas (MPAs), which cover a total area of 261,543 sq. km.
+Only four of them are protected from destructive bottom-trawling and dredging.
+The rest are currently ‘paper parks’ that have almost no management, because of an unresolved conflict between European fisheries policy and conservation law.
+Blue Marine is working to ensure that these vital offshore MPAs are given the protection they require, starting with the Dogger Bank in the North Sea.

-The start of 2021 not only saw success on the Dogger Bank, but on 1 January 2021, Blue Marine’s three- year campaign against electric pulse fishing came to fruition when the UK Government announced an immediate ban of all electric pulse trawling in UK waters.
-This followed an investigation by Blue Marine exposing the routine electrocution of the UK’s fragile North Sea marine protected areas by harmful pulse-trawlers in 2019 and 2020.
+The start of 2021 not only saw success on the Dogger Bank, but on January 1st, 2021, Blue Marine’s three-year campaign against electric pulse fishing came to fruition when the UK government announced an immediate ban of all trawling of this kind in UK waters.
+This followed an investigation in 2019 and 2020 by Blue Marine that exposed the routine electrocution of the UK’s fragile North Sea MPAs by harmful pulse-trawlers.

 Underwater photos of Dogger Bank credited to Stichting Natuurbeelden